 When you make your decision, you can rest assured that Bupa care homes cover everything from 24 hour nursing care, utility bills, daily activities and home cooked meals for all of our residents.
 There are also a number of additional treatments available which will be charged for separately, including physiotherapy, speech therapy and aromatherapy, ensuring we cater for a wide range of needs.

 Download our guide to paying for a care home

 Call our Elderly Care Support Line free on 0345 600 4622 seven days a week

 Or email us to find out more.

 Lines are open 8am to 8pm, Monday to Friday, 9am to 5pm Saturday and Sunday.
 We may record or monitor our calls.

 The first step to care funding is getting a means test

 You may still want to get a care needs assessment from your local authority to help you choose the right kind of care home.
 Alternatively you can speak to your local Bupa care home to get an assessment of your needs.

-What are the costs of a care home?The cost of care varies greatly depending on the type of care you need.
+The cost of care varies greatly depending on the type of care you need.
 If you require round-the-clock care there will be higher fees.
 Once your personal circumstances have been assessed we will be able to tell you the cost of your care.